getcarina/carina/README.md

 ```
 usage: carina [<flags>] <command> [<args> ...]

-command line interface to launch and work with Docker Swarm clusters
+command line interface to launch and work with Carina clusters

 Flags:
   --help               Show context-sensitive help (also try --help-long and --help-man).